-There were so many things I wished I knew about the land of fire and ice prior to my trip.
-One thing for sure, if you are planning for a road trip to Iceland, then prepare to get your mind blown by this magnificent country!
-But first, here are some things you should know before planning for your epic Iceland road trip.
+If you are planning for a road trip to Iceland, then prepare to get your mind blown by this magnificent country!
+Having said that, there were so many things I wished I knew about the land of fire and ice prior to my trip.
+Between reading up on Iceland weather to narrowing down the must-visit spots such as the famous Blue Lagoon, here are some things you should know before planning for your epic Iceland road trip.

 But if you decide to go road tripping in Iceland in the summer, it is also another adventure to look forward too.
 This is when you can experience the midnight sun – when the sun is visible for a full 24 hours (given fair weather) and most Icelanders are awake till the wee hours doing all sorts of cool and extreme activities!